 We set out on July 30, 2011, our 17th wedding anniversary, from Midway BC, Mile 0 of the Kettle Valley Railroad (KVR) trail.
 My wife Tania and I had decided to bring our children on a bike tour of the KVR from Midway to Osoyoos, a 270km trip mostly on abandoned rail bed.

 Our plan was to avoid most of the hottest parts of the day by starting our riding in the early morning.
 When we started from Midway, it was about 12C and so we started out in fleece jackets to keep us warm.

 Our 7-year-old son Tadhg was riding his own bike, a 15 pound BMX race bike.
 In order to help him succeed, we had him carrying his water bottle and nothing else.

 Tania was riding her own bike which I had fitted with 2.35 inch tires in anticipation of loose trail.
 She carried her own clothes and sleeping bag and her water bottle and things.

 I was riding my CETMA cargo bike with our family food, tents, hammock, cooking equipment, fuel, 15 litres of water, sleeping pads, 3 sleeping bags and tools and repair equipment.
 In among our gear sat our 3.75 year old daughter Fiona (aka Finny).

-I also had a Follow-Me Tandem attachment so that if Tadhg had trouble with the distances or the trail, I had the possibility of towing him on his bike.
+I also had a Follow-Me Tandem (associate link) attachment so that if Tadhg had trouble with the distances or the trail, I had the possibility of towing him on his bike.

 The morning temperature in Midway was a pleasant 12C as we set out, making us glad to have brought some warm layers even though we were anticipating heat later in the day.